JensMartinGit/udacity_datascience_blogpost/README.md

 The notebook and associated blog post is a project work for my Data Scientist Nanodegree on Udacity.

 ## 3. File Descriptions

+The whole data analysis is in the Jupyter notebook Stack Overflow Data Scientist.ipynb.

 ## 4. Major Results